-During the quarter ending 31 March 2016, the most frequent reason for declining an offer of a carer's assessment was that the carer feels that they do not need 35% of carers who declined an offer of an assessment feel that they do not need any support or additional support.
+During the quarter ending 30 June 2016, the most frequent reason for declining an offer of a carer's assessment was that the carer feels that they do not need any support or 34% of carers who declined an offer of an assessment feel that they do not need any support or additional support.

-any support or additional support.
-This was the reason stated by 35% (746) of carers.
-Carers who felt that the time / place / environment offered was unsuitable but would like the opportunity to consider an assessment at a later date, accounted for 27% (566) of those declined.
+additional support.
+This was the reason stated by 34% (658) of carers.
+Carers who would not give a reason or had no reason recorded accounted for 18% (335) of those declined.

-Carers declining an offer of assessment for the reason that they felt that an assessment would be too complicated or time consuming accounted for 2% (45) of all those that were declined.
-Less than 1% (6) of those who declined an offer of assessment did so as they were concerned about the impact on their benefits / income (Figure 6) (Table 5).
+Carers declining an offer of assessment for the reason that they felt that an assessment would be too complicated or time consuming accounted for 4% (68) of all those that were declined.
+Twelve carers (1%) who declined an offer of assessment did so as they were concerned about the impact on their benefits / income (Figure 6) (Table 5).

-Figure 6 Reasons given for declining a Carers Assessment (quarter ending 31 March 2016)
+Figure 6 Reasons given for declining a Carers Assessment (quarter ending 30 June 2016)

-The carer feels that they do not need any support / additional support 35% The carer felt that time / place / environment offered was unsuitable but would like the opportunity to consider an assessment at a later date 27% The carer would not give a reason / No reason recorded 15% The carer does not see themselves as a carer and therefore does not see assessment as relevant 12% The carer sees their caring duties as a private matter which they prefer not to discuss 5% The carer feels that an assessment would not result in additional support / service 3% The carer feels that assessment would be too complicated or time consuming 2% The carer was concerned about the impact on their benefits / income <1%
+The carer feels that they do not need any support / additional support 34% The carer would not give a reason / No reason recorded 18% The carer felt that time / place / environment offered was unsuitable but would like the opportunity to consider an assessment at a later date 17% The carer does not see themselves as a carer and therefore does not see assessment as relevant 16% The carer feels that an assessment would not result in additional support / service 6% The carer sees their caring duties as a private matter which they prefer not to discuss 5% The carer feels that assessment would be too complicated or time consuming 4% The carer was concerned about the impact on their benefits / income 1%